yt-project/unyt/paper/paper.md

 comparisons below depict very directly the overhead for using a unit library over an equivalent operation that uses hard-coded unit-conversion factors.

+In some cases when the operands of an operation have different dimensionally compatible units, using a unit library will produce a result *faster* than a pure-numpy implementation.
+In cases where this happens, the resulting $T_{\rm package}/T_{\rm numpy}$ measurement will come out less than unity.
+As an example, consider the operation of one milligram multiplied by 3 kilograms.
+In this case one could write down the answer as e.g. `3000 mg`, `0.003 kg`, or `3 kg*g`.
+In the former two cases, one of the operands needs to be scaled by a floating point conversion factor to ensure that both operands have the same unit before the pure-numpy implementation can actually evaluate the result, since each array can only have one unit.
+In the latter case the conversion factor is implicitly handled by the unit metadata.
+Note that this effect will only happen if the operands of an operation have different units.
+If the units are the same there is no need to calculate a conversion factor to convert the operands to the same unit system, so the pure-numpy operation avoids the extra cost that a unit library avoids in all cases.

 ![A benchmark comparing the time to perform various binary arithmetic operations on input operands that have the same units.
 See Figure 1 for a detailed explanation of the plot style.](binary_same_units.png)